foliosus/ruby-jdict/README.md

 Ruby gem for accessing Jim Breen's Japanese dictionaries.
 Can currently access the following:
   * JMdict (Japanese-English dictionary)

+*Note*: For the moment, uses SQLite (via [amalgalite](https://github.com/copiousfreetime/amalgalite)) for data storage.
+Not intended to be scalable.

 ## Install
 ```
 gem install ruby-jdict